Maria Pavlova: Career

 Initially, Pavlova studied the geological collections of the museum at Moscow State University, working without payment.
 She moved from submitting papers on Early Cretaceous ammonites from the Volga region, to pursuing research into Tertiary mammals.
 She studied their evolution, using data collected from Russia, Western Europe, and America.
 Her work reached and was well-recognized by an international audience.
 She studied ungulate mammals and proboscidians.
 By 1894 she was working on Russian mastodons.

 In 1897, Pavlova was one of only two women invited to join the organizing committee for and to make presentations at the first International Geological Congress (IGC) that was held in St. Petersburg, Russia.
 She published Fossil Elephants in 1899.
 She would go on to describe separate groups of fossil mammals, and to describe complete faunas.
-For instance, a species she named, P. transouralicum, being the most completely-known species of the genus, is the basis upon which most reconstructions of the Paraceratherium genus are made.
+For instance, the most completely-known species of the genus Paraceratherium she named in 1922, P. transouralicum, is the basis upon which most reconstructions of paraceratheres are made, though this species is considered by some researchers to be a junior synonym of P. asiaticum which was named earlier in 1918.

 Pavlova was made a professor at Moscow State University in 1919.

 Her extensive work in describing and tracing the genetic lines of many large mammals was derived from the study of collections that would be included in a palaeontological museum at Moscow State University that she was instrumental in founding.
 In 1926, the museum was named jointly for her and her husband, in recognition of their research.
 He died in 1929.

 She went on her last geological expedition in 1931, to the city of Khvalynsk, located in Russia near the Volga River.

 At the age of 84, Maria Vasilievna Pavlova died on December 23, 1938, in Moscow.
 She was buried in the Novodevichiy cemetery.